THE ISSUE: Physicians Continuing Board Certification Status also known as Maintenance of Certification (MOC).

 Every cent of the funding will go towards the cost of the website, software and other expenses incurred for maintaining the coalition.

 All Advisory Council members and the Policy Director are not reimbursed.
-All work contributed to by individuals who care about the cause and are not influenced by lobbyists or large corporations.
+We care about the cause and are not influenced by lobbyists or large corporations.